Three cities redefining paratransit with new technology• 4 min read

 “There’s been a recent transformation happening within public transportation where more cities and transit agencies are exploring on-demand microtransit, and now we’re starting to see similar interest in the paratransit sector,” said Alex Lavoie, Global Head of Operations at Via.
 “Updating outdated paratransit has unfortunately not yet been a priority for many transit agencies.
 It needs a tech revolution.”

-With intelligent routing algorithms, location tracking, and detailed service planning, some transit agencies are applying microtransit technology to offer increasingly affordable and accessible paratransit and community transport while improving common issues like unnecessarily long waits, unreasonably long trips, and high operating costs.
+With intelligent routing algorithms, location tracking, and detailed service planning, some transit agencies are applying microtransit technology to offer increasingly affordable and accessible paratransit while improving common issues like unnecessarily long waits, unreasonably long trips, and high operating costs.

 A number of cities and transit agencies have already applied microtransit technology to their outdated paratransit programs, and results are proving to be immensely promising.